matanou/Maths-AA-HL-Second-IA---Average-Distance-Between-Two-Random-Points-in-an-n-Dimensional-Unit-Cube/README.md

 ## License
 This project is shared under the **MIT License** for educational and non-commercial use.
 Feel free to fork, reference, or adapt the simulation for further mathematical exploration.

----

-> *“Mathematics reveals the hidden geometry of randomness — one integral and one simulation at a time.”*